White Fashion: Plot

-In London, an Italian fashion house named Esco Esco is enbroiled in a controversy after selling clothes that incorporate streetwear, being deemed a race-related issue after selling a sweatshirt that reads "Central Park 5".
-In order to get a more positive outlook for the company, the fashion house contact Alfred (Brian Tyree Henry) and Earn (Donald Glover) to visit them.
+In London, an Italian fashion house named Esco Esco is embroiled in controversy after selling clothes that incorporate streetwear, being deemed a race-related issue after selling a sweatshirt that reads "Central Park 5".
+In order to get a more positive outlook for the company, the fashion house contacts Alfred (Brian Tyree Henry) and Earn (Donald Glover) to visit them.

-The company wants to use Alfred to "properly apologize" to the community by making him part of their diversity advisory committee, but Alfred won't receive money; instead, his participation will result in a charity donation to any founding.
+The company wants to use Alfred to "properly apologize" to the community by making him part of their diversity advisory committee, but Alfred won't receive money; instead, his participation will result in a charity donation to any foundation of his choice.
 Alfred accepts but pressures the designers to grant him free clothing for three years.
 Earn feels uneasy about the offer, deeming it an "Uncle Tom photo op" but Alfred is happy to receive free expensive clothing.
 Meanwhile, Darius (Lakeith Stanfield) is approached by Sharon (Tamsin Topolski), the head of hospitality, who is curious about his request to order jollof rice, a meal that no one at the fashion house seems to know.
 She offers to get the meal and he agrees to take her to the restaurant.

 At a press event before announcing the committee, Alfred meets one of the members, a writer/activist named Khalil (Fisayo Akinade).
 Alfred finds himself uncomfortable when Khalil mentions that they are "apologizing for white people" and will deflect any racism issue.
 At the press event, Alfred is questioned if racism will be over.
 When Alfred states that it won't, Khalil steps in to explain that racism "will be done by 2024", earning applause.
 Meanwhile, Darius and Sharon have arrived at the restaurant, Eko Chops, which specializes in Nigerian food.
 Sharon is fascinated by the meals, although she is frustrated by the poor Internet service.
-Later, Darius sees that Sharon quit her job and bought the restaurant so she could now serve a food truck outside, disillusioning him.
+Later, Darius sees that Sharon quit her job and bought the restaurant so she could now operate a food truck parked outside, disillusioning him.